AbhishekChinchani/Samsung_pd/README.md

 <summary>Labs on Yosys </summary>
  We were given the overview of this tool and the basic files required to perform the experiment on 2:1 MUX.

- First we need to read the liberty file using the code
+ **Procedure** : First we need to read the liberty file using the code

  **read_liberty -lib <path of the .lib>**